alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

----

-## Masking an image with a `globalCompositeOperation`
+<h2 id="masking">Masking an image with a <code>globalCompositeOperation</code></h2>

 The masking uses a property of HTML5 canvas called `globalCompositeOperation`.
 If you've already drawn some shapes on a canvas, you can control how new shapes will appear on top of them -- for example, which one appears on top, or whether to clip one to fit inside the other.

-I'm familiar with the basic idea -- I wrote an article about [clips and masks in SVG][svg_masks] in 2021 that I still look back on fondly -- but I find this feature a bit confusing.
+I'm familiar with the basic idea -- I wrote an article about [clips and masks in SVG][svg_masks] in 2021 that I still look back on fondly -- but I find this feature a bit confusing, especially the terminology.
-I think the terminology is the real sticking point.
 Rather than talking about clips or masks, this property is defined using *sources* (shapes you're about to draw on the canvas) and *destinations* (shapes that are already on the canvas).
 I'm sure that naming makes sense to somebody, but it's not immediately obvious to me.